SimulationEverywhere/Crazyfly/README.md

 ### Toolchain

 The compilation uses `gcc-arm-none-eabi`.
-Below you can find instructions for installation of this package or for usage of a virtual machine.
+Below you can find instructions for installation of this package or for usage of a virtual machine that already has the needed packages.

 ### Cloning

 This repository uses git submodules, in particular one of which is ECDBoost.
-Clone with the --recursive flag
+Clone with the `--recursive` flag:
 ```bash
 git clone --recursive https://github.com/SimulationEverywhere/PDEVS-crazyflie-firmware
 ```

-If you already have cloned the repo, use
+If you already have cloned the repo, use:
 ```bash
 git submodule init
 git submodule update